-There are many studies that electromagnetic radiation (EMF/EMR), such as from a cell phone carried in a pocket, can harm sperm, causing infertility and sub-fertility in men.
+So far, we’ve talked about how EMF radiation, such as from a cell phone carried in a pocket, can harm sperm, causing infertility and subfertility in men.
 But what about women’s eggs?
-It’s natural to wonder how EMF affects sperm and eggs differently.

 Two Key Differences

-The first is that male reproductive cells are on the outside of the body.
+The first is that male reproductive cells are outside the body.
 This leaves them more exposed to radiation, for example, when you keep your cell phone in your pocket.
-Females carry their eggs on the inside of their bodies— which means that they are more shielded from electromagnetic forces.
+Females carry their eggs on the inside of their bodies, which means they are more shielded from electromagnetic forces.

-The second key difference is that men regenerate their sperm on a daily basis.
-In stark contrast, women are born with all of the eggs they will ever have.
-This means that damage to sperm is not a permanent condition.
-Whereas, damage incurred to female eggs is a permanent condition; if the eggs in a female are damaged, no more will be generated.
+The second key difference is that men regenerate their sperm daily.
+In stark contrast, women are born with all the eggs they will ever have.
+This means that damage to sperm is not a permanent condition, whereas damage incurred to female eggs is a permanent condition.
+If the eggs in a female are damaged, no more will be generated.

-So, sperm is more vulnerable than are eggs; women are inherently more protected from genetic damage to their eggs.
+So, sperm is more vulnerable than eggs, and women are inherently more protected from genetic damage to their eggs.

 Women Have Other Related Health Risks from EMF Radiation